awbridgers/runescapeCalculator/README.md

-# runescapeCalculator
+# Runescape Calculator
-A simple program to help calculate the XP needed to reach a target level in the popular online game *Runescape*
+## A simple program to help calculate the XP needed to reach a target level in the popular online game *Runescape*

-To run this program locally:
+###To run this program locally:

 1. [Install Node.js][]
 2. cd into the directory containing app.js